HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

-# Lesson plan
+# Session plan

 ## TODO

 > [!IMPORTANT]
-> Review this lesson plan which is based on having a database setup with [lesson-data.sql](assets/lesson-data.sql), resulting in this database diagram:
+> Review this session plan which is based on having a database setup with [session-data.sql](assets/session-data.sql), resulting in this database diagram:
 > See <https://github.com/HackYourFuture-CPH/programme/pull/63/files#r2106791157>

 ![Database Diagram](assets/database-diagram.jpg)